SimonLight001/COVID-Entry-Exit-system/README.md

 This may require admin permissions - `sudo pip3 install requests pyjwt cryptography Flask`

-Then navigate to the correct folder - `cd Location_COVID`

 IT IS KEY TO RUN THE WEB SERVER FIRST!

 Firstly start the web server with the command - `python3 web_server.py`